Best practices for serverless SQL pool in Azure Synapse Analytics

 If your stored data isn't partitioned, consider partitioning it.
 That way you can use these functions to optimize queries that target those files.
-When you query partitioned Apache Spark for Azure Synapse tables from serverless SQL pool, the query will automatically target only the necessary files.
+When you query partitioned Apache Spark for Azure Synapse tables from serverless SQL pool, the query automatically targets only the necessary files.

 Use proper collation to utilize predicate pushdown for character columns

-Data in parquet file is organized in row groups.
-Serverless SQL pool skips row groups based on specified predicate in WHERE clause and thus reduce IO which results in increased query performance.
+Data in a Parquet file is organized in row groups.
+Serverless SQL pool skips row groups based on the specified predicate in the WHERE clause, which reduces IO.
+The result is increased query performance.

-Please note that predicate pushdown for character columns in parquet files is supported for Latin1_General_100_BIN2_UTF8 collation only.
-You can specify collation for particular column using WITH clause.
-If you don't specify this collation using WITH clause, database collation will be used.
+Predicate pushdown for character columns in Parquet files is supported for Latin1_General_100_BIN2_UTF8 collation only.
+You can specify collation for a particular column by using a WITH clause.
+If you don't specify this collation by using a WITH clause, the database collation is used.

 Optimize repeating queries